top of page

 Key Takeaways

-The greatest value add was creating a tool that enhanced the MSKCC patient experience.
-We offered patients (and caregivers) the opportunity to sense and confront their medical surroundings early-on, an opportunity they wouldn’t have otherwise until they arrive at MSK Koch for the first time.
+The greatest value came from creating a tool that meaningfully enhanced the MSKCC patient experience.
+Patients and caregivers were given the opportunity to sense and engage with the medical environment early, something they would not otherwise experience until arriving at MSK for the first time.

 A3.png